Fauntleroy/Igneous/README.md

 templates['test1']({ test: 'My radical template data' });
 ```

+For more usage details, take a look at the [examples](https://github.com/Fauntleroy/Igneous/tree/master/examples) directory!

 ## Parameters

 Igneous can be configured to run in a variety of ways.
 Some options, such as `root`, are set globally, while other options, such as `route` are set per flow.
-Other options, like `minify`, may be set globally and overriden on a per-flow basis.
+Other options, like `minify`, may be set globally and overriden on a *per-flow* basis.

 ### Global Parameters